-Objective: To present a complete research proposal for admission to FTX4035W or FTX5031W or FTX5032W lecture after which the student proposal presentation and feedback sessions are scheduled according to student numbers.
+Objective: To present a complete research proposal for admission to FTX4035W or FTX5031W or proposal preparations, the student is required to prepare and present a research proposal for entry into the technical report / dissertation courses.
+The formal structured lecture consists of a single to student numbers.